armelsoubeiga/ufgtexposter-edt/README.md

 ## Disclaimer

-This project is a personal initiative, under open source and collaborative principles, which until now has no formal association with the Universidade Federal de Goiás (UFG) institution.
-Thus, this template is not an official artifact from such a university.
+This adaptation is a personal initiative, under open source and collaborative principles.

-If you have some comments or suggestion, let me know by sending email to tinodantas@gmail.com.
+If you have some comments or suggestion, let me know by sending email to armel.soubeiga@yahoo.fr or go to [here](https://github.com/altinodantas/ufgtexposter).